Legion-Studios/LegionBook/frameworks/active-camo.md

 The configuration will be the same for any class, but we'll use a helmet as an example.
 The item replacement will look for a class with the same name with `_activeCamo` added to the end.
 You can overwrite this by defining `ls_activeCamo_camoItem = "TAG_camoClassName"` in the class.

 This saves time adding the property to each class, but also prevents issues with child classes being changed to the wrong item.
-Legion does not define the `camoItem` property on any of its classes.
+Legion does not define the `camoItem` property on any of its "base" classes.
+E.g. the standard plain white Katarn I helmet does not define it, but the specific squad member helmets will have it defined to save us having to make the "same" helmets for each variant.

 ```cpp
 class CfgWeapons {